ryan258/fcc-jam-eleventy/README.md

 Following along with [JAMstack Course - Build websites that are simpler, faster, and more secure](https://www.youtube.com/watch?v=A_l0qrPUJds)

+Note to self: Got stuck at 3:03:31 - circle back around after a Netlify training to see if we can't get unstuck.

 - $ npm start
 - $ npm run build